Franzferdinan51/Nexus-Docs/README.md

 ### 📊 Deep Analytics & Verified Ledger
 Gain broad situational awareness over your document set:
 - **Verified Individuals Ledger**: A live, sorted ledger of every entity confirmed by your agents, ranked by reference count.
+- **Search & Filter**: Instantly filter the Verified Ledger by name or role to find specific subjects in large datasets.
 - **Dossier Mode**: Click any verified name to inspect specific mentions, context, and signal strength across all documents.
 - **Geographic & Corporate Matrix**: Visualize hotspots and organizational structures automatically extracted from the text.
+- **Premium Case Files**: Export a professional, print-ready HTML dossier containing all verified intelligence, formatted for official use.

 ### 🖥️ Dynamic Local Nodes & Swarm
 Full support for **LM Studio** and local inference with advanced capabilities: